 When ontologies are not present, a newly created ROI will default to ‘Undefined Normal Tissue’, this is not an FMA ontology, but instead a Varian Medical Systems code.

-Creating RT Structures

-While running, the program will loop through each of the monitored paths defined within each template.
-A file system watcher monitors for file changes at each path, waiting 3 seconds between each change to ensure all files are uploaded before the process begins.

-An image series reader then identifies all present DICOM files, separating them based on the series instance UID.
-This ensures that a unique RT structure file will be made for each image series, even if all the files are placed within the same folder.

-For each unique series instance UID, a new RT-Structure file is created, updating the necessary frame of reference UID, and SOP Instance UID for the associated images.
-Several other DICOM tags are associated with the Structure to match the associated image, including: study time, study date, accession number, referring physician name, study description, patient name, patient ID, patient birthdate, patient sex, study instance UID, and study description.

-Generated RT Structure files have been evaluated within the treatment planning system of Eclipse.
-Colors are accurately represented, as well as names, interpreter types, and associated ontologies, XXX sup figure.

 Discussion

 This is the first reported effort to create an open-source software to create and maintain treatment planning structure templates utilizing TG-263 standardized nomenclature.
 There have been previous reports of software tools used to correct previously treated structures to support retrospective data analysis15.
 There have also been tools created within the TPS to verify that structures names are following the standard to ensure TG-263 compliance16.
 With DICOM Template maker, clinics can ensure that clinical standards are met, enable automated workflows, and facilitate data pooling and outcomes research.

-DICOM Template Maker reduces the burden of manual creation of structure templates by providing TG-263 designed templates or allowing users multiple pathways for the creation of user-defined templates.
+Generated RT Structure files have been evaluated within the treatment planning system of Eclipse.
+Colors are accurately represented, as well as names, interpreter types, and associated ontologies, XXX sup figure.The DICOM Template Maker reduces the burden of manual creation of structure templates by providing TG-263 designed templates or allowing users multiple pathways for the creation of user-defined templates.
 Time savings are significant as RT Structure files are generated within 5 seconds of the images being uploaded to the monitored paths, making it efficient regarding clinical workflow.
 Templates can be easily edited in case of future changes, and default TG-263 templates can be easily downloaded using the ‘Load Online Templates’ feature.

 To support large-scale, multi-institutional, and international data sharing, DICOM Template Maker enables users to create templates in English, French, or Spanish.
 French and Spanish language versions also follow TG-263 guidelines to enable easy mapping of structures between languages.
 The framework of DICOM Template Maker that utilizes AirTable enables the quick integration of TG-263 updates and new languages.
 The inclusion of other languages will be an ongoing effort within both TG-263 and DICOM Template Maker.
 Conclusion